 Phoenix supports backup and restore of databases created and managed using MS-SQL server.
-On a system, you can have one MS-SQL server instance or multiple MS-SQL server instances, and each instance can have multiple databases.
+On a system, you can have one or more MS-SQL server instances, and each instance can have multiple databases.
 Phoenix lets you back up and restore databases across systems and instances.
-Irrespective of the number of instances on a system:
+Additionally, you can back up databases that are part of the SQL Always On Availability Groups (AG).
+For more information about Microsoft documentation on SQL Always On Availability Groups, see Overview of Always On Availability Groups.

-You can register multiple servers across geographies.
-Phoenix can perform the following backup and restore jobs for databases:
+Phoenix lets you perform the following backup and restore jobs for databases:

-After you configure Phoenix for your servers, Phoenix performs an ever incremental backup after applying deduplication.
+After you configure Phoenix to back up databases of the standalone instances and AGs, Phoenix performs an ever incremental backup after applying deduplication.
 For more information, see Key Concepts and Terms.

 Phoenix components for MS-SQL servers are briefly described below:

-- Register and configure servers to back up databases in their organization’s server infrastructure.
+- Register and configure instances/AGs to back up databases in their organization’s server infrastructure.

 - Control Phoenix activities by defining the policy for backup schedule and retention.